 Facilities

-The Division of Natural Sciences is one of the College of Arts and Sciences’ three divisions.
-Six Departments: Biology, Chemistry, Computer Science, Geosciences, Mathematics, and Physics comprise this division.
-The Morken Center for Learning and Technology houses the Office of the Dean, the Computer Science Department, and the Mathematics Department.
-The Biology Department, Chemistry Department, Geosciences Department, and Physics Department reside in the Rieke Science Center.
-In addition to our science buildings, the division also maintains the Carol Sheffels Quigg Greenhouse and the W.M Keck Observatory.
-All of these buildings are located toward the west end of PLU’s lower campus.
+The College of Natural Sciences is home to the Biology, Chemistry, Computer Science, Earth Science, Mathematics, Psychology, and Physics departments, as well as the Environmental Studies and Data Science programs.
+The Morken Center for Learning and Technology houses the Office of the Dean, the Computer Science Department, the Mathematics Department, and the Data Science Program.
+The Biology Department, Chemistry Department, Earth Science Department, Physics Department, and Environmental Studies Program reside in the Rieke Science Center.
+The Psychology Department is located in Ramstad Hall.
+In addition to our science buildings, the college also maintains the Carol Sheffels Quigg Greenhouse and the W.M Keck Observatory.
+Most of these buildings are located toward the west end of PLU’s lower campus.

 The Morken Center for Learning and Technology, which opened its doors in February 2006, is the first building at an independent college in Washington to receive gold-level certification under the U.S. Green Building Council’s Leadership in Energy and Environmental Design (LEED) program.